Blog

 0.50 Carat Diamond on Finger

 A 0.50-carat diamond has a 5.2mm diameter, approximately 1/5 of an inch.
-A diamond that weighs 0.50 of a carat takes up about 30% of the finger’s width.
+A diamond that weighs half-a-carat will cover about 30% of the finger’s width of a 6.5 sized finger.

-For example, take a look at the Blairstown ring.
-It’s a beautiful original Art Deco ring, handcrafted in the 1930s, with an old European-cut 0.55-carat diamond framed by pave-set single-cut diamonds on the shoulders.
-The Wheaton ring is another exquisite 0.59-carat diamond engagement ring from our collection.
+For example, take a look at the Kirtly ring.
+It’s a beautiful original Art Deco ring, handcrafted in the 1920s, with an old European-cut 0.53-carat diamond framed by diamonds on the shoulders.
+The Wheaton ring is another exquisite 0.59-carat diamond engagement ring.
 It has an old European cut, G color, and SI1 clarity.
-It measures approximately 5.55mm x 5.85mm x 3.40mm.

 0.75 Carat Diamond on Finger